 Still, there is some merit in switching to a zero-fee balance transfer, especially if you have multiple credit cards.
 Consolidating credit card debt on one card could simplify things.
 One card, one payment, one interest rate – with a 12- or 18-month deadline – may force you to focus on the task at hand.

 “If the consumer is able to afford the current payments and just looking to reduce the interest burden, they could certainly consider transferring the balance,” Bugado said.
 “They might also consider finding another source such as a home-equity line of credit.
 However, they should consider the potential impact to their credit score before opening any new accounts.”

-If you’re not in the “excellent” credit card score category, a more workable solution might be debt consolidation, credit counseling or a call to your card provider and credit counseling are two additional options.
+If you’re not in the “excellent” credit card score category, a more workable solution might be debt consolidation, which differs from balance transfers.
+Calling your card provider and credit counseling are two additional options.